StephenJD/lighting_up_your_life/content/English/Teaching/Church/How Church Buildings Cripple the Gospel.md

 ---
 title: How Church Buildings Cripple the Gospel
-type: document
----
----
-title: How Church Buildings Cripple the Gospel
+translationKey: How Church Buildings Cripple the Gospel
 type: document
 ---
 # How Church Buildings Cripple the Gospel